dsfields/clearcut/README.md

 ### Buffering

 The `clearcut` module's buffering functionality is a powerful tool for increasing logging performance.
 By writing data to the stream in fewer but larger chunks, latency is greatly reduced.
 The trade off is an increased chance for data loss.
 If your Node.js process crashes between flush cycles then any data still in memory, and not pushed to the stream, will be lost.

+Buffered records are written as a single string to the stream.
+Each record is delimited with, by default, a `\n` character.
+This may cause problems with some log aggregators that rely on events to delimit records.

 ### Custom Formatter Behavior